Stem Cell-based Therapy for Knee Injuries and Degeneration

 Both knee injuries and knee degeneration are frequently reported conditions, and have very limited effective therapy options.
 Regenerative and cellular therapies for knee pain are urgently needed, both for the treatment of knee injuries, and age-related degenerative knee problems.
 Treatment of problems related to the knee are among the most applied and researched fields for stem cell-based therapies.

 ANOVA offers a unique program with Stem Cell Secretome in combination with Bone Marrow Concentrate Stem Cell injections.
-Our therapy programs are based on your individual, designed for your optimal regenerative effect.
+Our therapy programs are based on your individual needs and designed for your optimal regenerative effect.

 Stem Cell treatments for Knee Injuries,